dnacreative/jQuery-Mobile-Bootstrap-Theme/readme.md

 If you want to make jQuery mobile theme fit your bootstrap theme, you can build it.

+# How to build

+Just install nodejs, grunt and bower then:

+* npm install
+* bower install
+* grunt

-# How to build a new jquery mobile theme based on your bootstrap theme ?
+# How to do my theme

-Grab the file under less folder into your project, adapt jquery.mobile.theme.less import path and build it.
+Grab the file under less folder into your project, adapt jquery.mobile.theme.less's import path and build it.